komec/UNPLUGGED/README.md

 # UNPLUGGED
-Machine Learning Algorith for P Phase picking by using SIMAV-Kutahya Seismicity dataset
+Machine Learning Algorithm for P Phase picking by using SIMAV-Kutahya Seismicity dataset